ap-andersson/rpi-pwm-controller/README.md

 1. Connect your PWM fan to the configured GPIO pin.
 2. Clone this repository to your Raspberry Pi.
 3. Navigate to the project directory.
-4. Run the following command:
+4. Run command that will build the Docker image and run the controller in the background.

     ```bash
     docker-compose up -d
     ```

-This will build the Docker image and run the controller in the background.
+### Other commands

 To view the logs, run: